Murder of Santos Rodriguez: Darrell L. Cain

-Darrell Lee Cain, 30, was a five-year veteran of the Dallas Police Department, when he committed the murder of Santos.
+Darrell Lee Cain, 30, had worked at the Dallas Police Department for five years when he committed the murder of Santos.
 He was born in Benkelman, Nebraska, on March 31, 1943.
 He died on March 17, 2019.
 He was married in 1964, and had one son at the time of the murder.
 He served in the Army from 1962 to 1965, and was honorably discharged with the rank of Spec 4.

 Cain had been previously involved in the controversial death of 18-year-old Michael Morehead (also spelled Michael Moorhead) on April 20, 1970.
-At around 3:10 a.m.
-Cain and another officer, Jeffery L. Kirksey, were investigating a silent burglar alarm that had been set off at the Empire Bar & Grill at 3307 Munger Ave.
+At around 3:10 AM, Cain and another officer, Jeffery L. Kirksey, were investigating a silent burglar alarm that had been set off at the Empire Bar & Grill at 3307 Munger Ave.
 They found Morehead and a relative burgling the restaurant.
 Morehead and his 26-year-old relative fled the scene, but Morehead was shot three times as he fled, leading to his death.
 In total, Cain had fired five shots and Kirksey fired eight.
 Morehead's grandmother produced recorded statements from witnesses claiming that Morehead had been shot while he was on the ground, and that he had begged the officers not to shoot him.
 While witnesses to the shooting later changed their statements following questioning by the FBI, investigations of the shooting revealed that the officers had shot into the grassy field where Morehead lay.
 No charges were ever brought against Cain or Kirksey, but they were moved to another patrol area in part due to public pressure and protests.
 Michael Morehead was the son of George Morehead and Carrie Young.
 He lived at 2123 Johnson Place, and was buried in Glen Oak Memorial Cemetery in Dallas.
 Later that year, Cain shot and wounded a man in a Dallas city park.